cloudoperators/greenhouse/docs/user-guides/team/rbac.md

  1. Create/Update TeamRoles and TeamRoleBindings in the Organization namespace.
  2. View Teams and Clusters in the Organization namespace

-By default the necessary authorizations are provieded via the `role:<organization>:admin` RoleBinding that is granted to members of the Organizations Admin Team.
+By default the necessary authorizations are provided via the `role:<organization>:admin` RoleBinding that is granted to members of the Organizations Admin Team.
 You can check the permissions inside the Organization namespace by running the following command:

 ```bash
 kubectl auth can-i --list --namespace=<organization-namespace>